bjscsn/SimplexLogger/README.md

 - The start and the stop of the session is logged with a ">>> <<<"-enclosed marker.
 This happens in screen interactive mode and in file logging mode.
 This should make both result types sufficiently machine-readable.
 - The current output format is strictly CSV, using a comma.
 You need to change the code, if you have a different requirement.
 If you can control the Arduino output, consider to also write comma-separated values to serial out.

+## Futures

-Futures: JSON config file, Optional silent running with no stdout for batch processing, make some of the above configurable - But no promises at this point.
+JSON config file, Optional silent running with no stdout for batch processing, make some of the above configurable - But no promises at this point.

 /END